aerben/aerben.github.io-sources/source/_posts/docker-maven-2.md

 ## Run an EC2 instance

-Now that we have all prerequisites in place, actually creating the instance we want is surprisingly simple.
+Now that we have all prerequisites in place, actually creating the instance is pleasantly simple.

 All you need is the key and the security group you just created and a so-called Amazon Machine Image (AMI) ID.
 This is the image used to create the boot volume of your instance.
-The example below uses the AMI for Amazon Linux in the EU(Frankfurt) region.
+The example below uses the AMI for Amazon Linux in the EU (Frankfurt) region.
 You can look up the Amazon Machine Image for your region [here](https://aws.amazon.com/de/amazon-linux-ami/).
 Be sure to use the "HVM (SSD) EBS-backed 64 Bit" AMI.
 The command to run a free-tier eligible instance is as follows:

 ```